-BCBC Benefits Service will collect, process and store personal information about you and other household members in order to process your claim for Housing Benefit, Local Housing Allowance, Council Tax Reduction, free school meals, Pupil Development Grant - Access (school uniform grant), Disabled Facilities Grant (as applicable to you), self-isolation support payments, winter fuel support schemes and support payments for unpaid carers.
+BCBC Benefits Service will collect, process and store personal information about you and other household members in order to process your claim for Housing Benefit, Local Housing Allowance, Council Tax Reduction, free school meals, School Essentials Grant, Special Guardianship allowance, adoption allowance, Disabled Facilities Grant (as applicable to you), self-isolation support payments, winter fuel support schemes and support payments for unpaid carers.
 When you provide information about household members, we assume that you do so with their full knowledge and consent.